Fieseler F2 Tiger: Design and development

 Gerhard Fieseler started his own company in 1930 in the former Segelflugzeugbau company at Kassel, Germany.
 Fieseler was a World War I German fighter ace with almost 20 kills to his credit, and became a world class competition aerobatic pilot.
 To compete in International competitions Fieseler designed and built the Fieseler F2 Tiger single-seat biplane, powered by a 450 hp Walter Pollux II air-cooled 9-cylinder radial.

 The 1934 World Aerobatics Competition, held in Paris, was the first of its kind, and, despite the deaths of two pilots and a few crashes, the competition continued and Fieseler won, although he went over the time limit due to a loose harness, beating his nearest competitor, Michel Detroyat of France (who flew an M.S.225), by 23 points (645.2 to 622.9).
-Fieseler retired from the sport with his victory.
+Fieseler retired from the sport undefeated with his victory.

 The F2 Tiger itself would form the basis for later aircraft, including the Fieseler F5.
 It was built by Fieseler's own aircraft company, Fieseler Flugzeugbau (later, Gerhard Fieseler Werke).
 The F2 served as both an important forerunner of later German aircraft which would go on to fight for the Third Reich in WWII, and as a famous piece of inter-war aircraft design, as well as being the winning aircraft of the first WAC.